zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-grid.md

 ### Reordering

-The grid reorder row plugin allows users to reorder the items in the grid with drag drop.
+The grid reorder row plugin allows users to reorder the items in the grid with drag and drop.
-The reordering can be automatic or handled by the extension using the ``reorderRow`` event.
+The reordering can be automatic or handled by the extension using the ``reorderRow`` event, as in the following sample.

 [Reorderable Grid Sample][ReorderSample]